Food Link Board of Directors

 Retired, Director of Program Management, MathWorks

-Ivan Basch, Nomination Committee Chair, joined the board in 2014 and is also a regular Food Link volunteer.
+Ivan Basch, Nomination Committee Chair, is a regular Food Link volunteer.
 Ivan's background is program management for commercial software product development organizations.
 He has long had a strong interest in local hunger and food waste issues, and is responsible for procurement of the food for a community dinner, Lex Eat Together, which prepares weekly sit-down meals in the heart of Lexington.
-Ivan lives in Lexington with his wife and his dog, and his passions include cooking and judging barbecue, attending concerts, and leading tours of Fenway Park.

 Retired, Vice President, Repligen Corporation

-Howard Benjamin joined the board in 2019 and has been a regular Food Link volunteer since 2018.
+Howard Benjamin is a regular Food Link volunteer.
 He retired from the biotechnology field after over 25 years where he served in roles that included leading R&D, Corporate Development, and Business Development.
-He also volunteers at Lex Eat Together in Lexington, where he often helps serve a community sit-down dinner for those in need of a nutritious meal and companionship.
+He also volunteers at Lex Eat Together in Lexington.
 Howard and his wife live in Lexington where he helps her efforts to support Lexington Community Farm grow and distribute local nutritious produce.
-In his off time, he explores the wonder of low temperature long-time cooking or preparing BBQ with his wood fired smoker.

 Special Projects Coordinator, Facing History and Ourselves

-Judi Bohn joined the board in 2016 and has become a regular volunteer.
-She currently works for Facing History and Ourselves, an international educational non profit.
-Judi has been an educator for over 30 years; she worked for the Arlington Public Schools, Office of the Superintendent from 1996-2009 as a grant writer and program developer and founded the Pre School PTA (now the Arlington Family Connection) and the Arlington Education Foundation, which provides strong financial support for teachers in the district.
-Judi still lives in Arlington after 40 years with her husband and two cats!
+Judi Bohn currently works for Facing History and Ourselves, an international educational non profit.
+Judi has been an educator for over 30 years; she worked for the Arlington Public Schools, Office of the Superintendent from 1996-2009 as a grant writer and program developer and founded the Pre-School PTA (now the Arlington Family Connection) and the Arlington Education Foundation, which provides strong financial support for teachers in the district.

 DeAnne Dupont, Board President